 There is a larger image of the original painting at the bottom of this page, so that you can enjoy more of this beautiful artwork.
 Lamentation and Giotto's other work in the interior of the Scrovegni Chapel in Padua, Italy display clear Renaissance styles at a time when the art scene in Europe was still dominated by the Byzantine.
 Any artist who contributes to developments in art history will always retain a particularly important role in the story of past movements and genres.
 Giotto, Masaccio and Cimabue were integral in pushing new ideas within Italian art and this, in turn, developed across the rest of Europe.

-The Mourning of Christ is a scene found on countless occassions in Renaissance art, from a time when religion was particularly involved in all sections of society.
+The Mourning of Christ is a scene found on countless occasions in Renaissance art, from a time when religion was particularly involved in all sections of society.
 The bible tells followers of how Christ was mourned after being taken from the cross.
 This is an emotional scene where the son of god is discovered, perhaps one of the most powerful scenes to be in all religious scripture.
 Many notable artists have devoted entire series of work to the life of Christ, creating a biography of his life through individual chapters of the Bible, delivered individually across a number of artworks, be it frescoes, carved blocks or drawings.
+Indeed, these themes also appear as individual items in other examples, often when specifically requested by religious institutions who were commissioning each project themselves.

 Powerful scenes would tempt artists from the Renaissance with their inspiring tales from religious teachings.
 Another significant factor was that the best paid commissions for artists at this time would often come from religious institutions too.
 It was virtually impossible to build a career at this time without covering such themes.
 Indeed, just to focus on Lamentation, this topic was covered by other famous artists such as Albrecht Durer, Peter Paul Rubens, Raphael, Rembrandt and Sandro Botticelli.
 Most of the influence from Renaissance art would come from Italy but there was also considerable achievements from artists elsewhere in the continent, such as Germany, the Netherlands, France and Spain.
 It is almost as if each country has taken its turn over the past few centuries to contribute influential movements which, in turn, have developed artistic ideas and styles.